akadouri/arielsartistry/README.md

 # [ArielsArtistry.com](https://arielsartistry.com)

 This repository contains the code for my personal website, including any tutorials or blog posts on the website.
-If you're looking for those they'll be in /source/_posts/.
+The individual posts are stored in [/source/_posts/](https://github.com/akadouri/arielsartistry/tree/master/source/_posts).
+There is a markdown file for each blog post, and then a folder with that post's assests (images, code snippets, etc).

 ## To run locally